Tanzeem-e-Islami

-Tanzeem-e-Islami (تنظیمِ اسلامی) is an Islamic organisation that advocates the implementation of the Quran and Sunnah in the social, cultural, legal, political, and the economic spheres of life; and the "refutation of the misleading thoughts and philosophy of modernity".
+Tanzeem-e-Islami (تنظیمِ اسلامی) is a Pakistani Islamic organisation that advocates the implementation of the Sharia, Quran and Sunnah in the social, cultural, legal, political, and the economic spheres of life; and the "refutation of the misleading thoughts and philosophy of modernity".

 The organization was formed by author and Islamic scholar Israr Ahmed in 1975 following his break with the Jamaat-e-Islami (JI) party in 1957, after the JI entered electoral politics in Pakistan.

 Tanzeem-e-Islami has emerged as a "strong conservative force" within Pakistan.
 It opposes the development of a "modern secular curriculum" in universities, "friendly relations with the United States", and the influx of "Western values and vices" into Pakistan.
 While it supports jihad, it emphasizes the need for "passive resistance and perseverance", to first gain a "substantial foothold" and build momentum in society.
 While primarily active in Pakistan, TI has developed "affiliates based in the Indo-Pakistani Muslim communities in North America and Europe".

-History
+History and activities

+Foundations and early activism

 Tanzeem-e-Islami was founded in 1975.
 When the TI was founded, it was a traditional Islamic organization.
 The founder, Israr Ahmed, shared his views on the Quran and Sunnah with supporters of the TI.
 The TI initially had only a few supporters.
 The influence of the Tanzeem-e-Islami only increased after the coup of July 5, 1977 by the Pakistani Chief of Staff Muhammad Zia-ul-Haq.